saelthorn/adventurers_guild/script.md

 END $$
 DELIMITER ;
 ```
-This reduced assignment errors by 82%."
+This is to reduce assignment errors."

 **Presenter 1 (3 minutes):**
 [Second example]